kittyfishfrommars/grav-theme-oxygen/_demo/pages/footer/footer.md

     noIndex: true
 sitemap:
    ignore: true

-# do not change taxonomy definition
-# unique category is an identifier in templates/partials/footer.html.twig
+# do not change taxonomy definition. unique tag is an identifier
 taxonomy:
    tag: 'unique-footer'